boygao1992/StateBackPrototype/README.md

 ## ELM

-1. ~~state transition function without validation of state~~
+1. state space formalism

-  - Precise construction of state space by Union type and Product type, which encapsulate the state validation logic.
+  - Precise construction of state space by algebraic data types
+    - con: pre-mature commitment to a state space partition will make it hard for further adjustment
   - Further refinement of state space relies on runtime conditionals.

 2. no pleasant way to access information in the pixel space (because VDOM is an incomplete communication protocol between DOM and the application internal)

-3. child-parent message passing need child to expose state getter/lense function to its parent to grant parent access to its state (give it ability to interpret)
+3. child-parent message passing need child to expose state getter/lense function to its parent to grant parent access to its state (give it ability to interpret, similar to callback handlers in React)
   (in OOP, Translator Pattern)

-4. node-to-node communication is even worse.
-  Need to find a common ancestor and all the ancestor/parent along the way to be aware of the communication.
+4. Remote communication.
+Like React, need to find a common ancestor and all the ancestor/parent along the way to be aware of the communication.

+![Node-to-Node Message Passing](./doc/node-to-node_message_passing.png "Node-to-Node Message Passing")

-5. first-order FRP and static signal graph.
+5. First-order FRP and static signal graph.
 Separation between Container and Child Component in state management (which is essential for creating General Container Widget) while maintaining the ability to add/remove child components dynamically in runtime is not possible.

-![Node-to-Node Message Passing](./doc/node-to-node_message_passing.png "Node-to-Node Message Passing")

 6. Missing Type Classes